Adama Bojang

-Adama Bojang (born 28 May 2004) is a Gambian professional footballer who plays as a forward for club Reims and the Gambia national team.
+Adama Bojang (born 28 May 2004) is a Gambian professional footballer who plays as a forward for Belgian Pro League club Charleroi on loan from the French side Reims, and the Gambia national team.
 He was part of the Gambia squad that finished runner-up at the 2023 U-20 Africa Cup of Nations.

-Career
+Club career

 Born in Bakau, Bojang played in the Gambian top division for Steve Biko FC.
 He helped the side earn promotion from the Gambian second division in 2021.
 In January 2023, during the second game week of the new season scored the first hat-trick of the season by any player in the Gambian First Division league, when he netted three goals in a 4–1 win over Brikama United at the Bakau Mini Stadium.
 Due to his form for club and country Gambia Football Federation vice-president Bakary Jammeh confirmed in the media that Bojang was generating interest from football clubs abroad, including some in Egypt and England.
 In July 2023 Bojang signed a five-year contract with Reims.

 On 7 September 2024, he joined Swiss record champions Grasshopper Club Zürich on loan for the 2024–25 season.
 He had a difficult start to life on loan, being unable to contribute to a single goal in his first 14 appearances.
 He finally ended his personal drought on 22 February 2025, scoring both goals in 2–2 draw away to FC Lausanne-Sport.
 On 6 April 2025, he scored a hattrick against FC Luzern, scoring all three goals in the 3–1 home victory.
 He returns to France following the end of the season.

+On 18 July 2026, Bojang was loaned by Charleroi in Belgium.